Dhghomon/easy_rust/README.md

 - `std::string::{String, ToString}`.
 - `std::vec::Vec`.

 What if you don't want the prelude for some reason?
 Just add the attribute `#![no_implicit_prelude]`.
-Let's give it a try and watch things break:
+Let's give it a try and watch the compiler complain:

 ```rust
 	// ⚠️